 Whether you sell widgets or services let’s assume you convert 10% of all customers, and the widget or service is $1000.
 Again let’s assume the cost to generate a QUALIFIED lead is 5% of the value, so each lead should ideally cost $50.
-These numbers are approximations and your lead costs or close ratio may be higher or lower depending on the value of the service, lifetime value of the customer, other factors, and we’ll cover those in a more detailed eCommerce marketing strategies post.
+These numbers are approximations and your lead costs or close-ratio may be higher or lower depending on the value of the service, lifetime value of the customer, other factors, and we’ll cover those in a more detailed eCommerce marketing strategies post.
 Using this rough Cost Per Acquisition or CPA calculation, if you wanted your PPC agency to generate 10 sales a month, a reasonable budget would be $10,000.
-At these numbers a $10,000 per month PPC budget would $40,000 per month ($50,000 in revenue-$10,000 PPC spend).
+At these numbers a $10,000 per month PPC budget would be $40,000 per month ($50,000 in revenue-$10,000 PPC spend).

 A potential PPC management client in the financial services industry told us “ Well I was spending $3000 a month with the agency, and none of the leads were converting” and “ the lead CPA never justified the spend”.
 When asked further that same person went on to tell us that a closed deal was worth between $80,000 and $100,000!
-Using that same rough CPA calculation for his business a reasonable lead cost would be $5000, and our even though our CPA calculation is “back of the napkin” type math, you can quickly tell that PPC campaign had a slim to no chance of generating a positive ROI for the client.
-Very often potential clients will relay that there was never a much of a strategic conversation around budget or testing how a potential PPC agency thinks strategically.
+Using that same rough CPA calculation for his business a reasonable lead cost would be $5000, and even though our CPA calculation is “back of the napkin” type math, you can quickly tell that the PPC campaign had a slim to none chance of generating a positive ROI for the client.
+Very often potential clients will relay that there was never much of a strategic conversation around budget or testing how a potential PPC agency thinks strategically.

-Finding The Right PPC Agency in Coral Springs
+Finding The Right PPC Agency in Coral Springs?